 Submitted manuscript should be a product of original research carried out in accordance with Ethical Guidelines.
 Author(s) should indicate all the sources (including her/his own) and follow the required guidelines.
 If any materials or ideas have already been published in other places (including in different languages), Author(s) should indicate this fact in references and/or provide the description of sources.
 Author(s) should not submit materials with the results already published in more than one publication.
 The list of authors should include any scholars whose contribution to the production of the manuscript may be considered significant.
 Including the names of other people is not permitted.
 In case there has been discovered a mistake in already published paper, Author(s) should inform Editor-in-Chief and they together work out the way to correct it and/or inform the audience.
 Author(s) should also indicate the financial sources, which may have impact upon collected data and its interpretation.

 The Journal shares copyright together with Author(s).
 We require that once published material in our Journal is not published again without a notice.
 In addition, Author(s) should make sure that in all the subsequent publications there is an indication of the initial publication in the Review.
-The journal insists that Author(s) provide full details about the publication in The Russian Sociological Review if posting online, sharing, or distributing their articles.
+The journal insists that Author(s) provide full details about the publication in Russian Peasant Studies if posting online, sharing, or distributing their articles.

 The Journal watches closely the facts of plagiarism in submissions and therefore we strongly advise authors that they follow the Journal's manuscript requirements regarding citations and bibliography and that they also indicate all the authors of the submitted materials.
 Our editorial board and reviewers follow strict policy regarding plagiarism.
 If plagiarism is discovered in submitted materials, the Journal refuses to consider all subsequent materials of author(s) in question.